nubeapp/chatter_ui/tasks.md

 - (P3) Loader personalizado
 - (P3) Blur appBar on scroll
 - (P3) SignUp and SignIn forms (SaaS -> AaaS)
-- (P2) Buy tickets functionality -> It remains show the successful or error buy screen
+- (P2) Buy tickets functionality -> Show successful or error screen
 - (P3) Color palette generator from image
 - (P2) Block buttons in EventScreen depending available tickets and if user can buy more or not ✅
 - (P2) Favourive events functionality